 Holding Classes during Weather Events

-As we move into the winter months and try to plan around weather events, we write to provide some guidance regarding the conditions under which it would be appropriate to hold your classes.
+As we move into the winter months and try to plan around the inevitable bad weather, we write to provide some guidance regarding the conditions under which it would be appropriate to hold or cancel your classes.

-In the event of a severe storm, the campus might be deemed unsafe for walking, in which case all classes must be cancelled.
-Under less severe conditions, including those that disrupt normal operations of the University, you will be allowed to hold classes at your discretion, but you should do so only if you feel that you can safely make the trip to campus.
-Individual faculty members who decide to cancel their classes should notify their students through Blackboard.
+In the event of a severe storm, the campus might be considered unsafe for walking, in which case the University will cancel all classes.
+Under less severe conditions, including those that disrupt normal University operations, you’ll be allowed to hold classes at your discretion.
+You should do so, however, only if you feel that you can safely make the trip to campus.
+In the case of graduate courses, please keep in mind that many graduate students do not live on-campus.
+Please also be in touch with your graduate student preceptors as they decide whether or not to hold their sessions.

-Please keep in mind that many of our colleagues who assist us in teaching courses and preparing instructional materials (for instance, graduate students, SCADs, media services staff, and other departmental staff) are generally considered to be "non-essential" employees who are encouraged not to come to campus in the event of weather conditions that disrupt normal operations of the University.
+Remember, too, that many colleagues who assist us in teaching courses and preparing instructional materials (for instance, SCADs, media services staff, and other departmental staff) are generally considered “non-essential” employees.
+They’re encouraged not to come to campus in weather conditions that disrupt normal University operations.
+Similarly, graduate students who are assisting with teaching courses should not be expected to be available for these roles when the University is closed because of weather conditions.

 Our best wishes to you all for the spring semester.